cilliantighe/Interactive_Graphics_P5/01_randomness/01_Random_Walker_With_4_outcomes/README.md

 ### Walker Class
 In this exercise a class called 'Walker' is created.
 The Walker class has two instance variables.
 These are; 'x' and 'y'.
-When refering to instance variables in a class you must use 'this'
+When referring to instance variables in a class you must use 'this'

 ```js
 function Walker() {